csoltenborn/GoogleTestAdapter/README.md

 #### Executing the tests

 Many of the tests depend on the second solution *SampleTests*, which contains a couple of Google Test tests.
-Before the any of the tests can be run, this second solution needs to be built in Debug mode for X86; this is done for you by a post-build event of project Core.Tests.
+Before any of the tests can be run, this second solution needs to be built in Debug mode for X86; this is done for you by a post-build event of project Core.Tests.
 Afterwards, the GTA tests can be run and should all pass.

 For manually testing GTA, just start the GTA solution: A development instance of Visual Studio will be started with GTA installed.
 Use this instance to open the *SampleTests* solution (or any other solution containing Google Test tests).